nuria-bosch/nuria-bosch.github.io/_pages/teaching_and_service.md

 _Guest lectures_

+- December 2025. _Acquiring the Features of Negative Indefinites: a comparison of Catalan, Spanish and Italian with West Germanic in Acquiring different aspects of negation: a cross- linguistic perspective_ (MA course, Goethe-Universität Frankfurt).
 - May 2024. _Syntax_ (Module 1, Session 4) of the MSt in English Language Assessment (Institute of Continuing Education, University of Cambridge)

 _Examining (University of Cambridge)_